sahinoor101/TicTacToe/README.md

-#TicTacToe
+# TicTacToe
-Creating a Simple Tic Tac Toe game using html css and javascript
+creating a simple tictac toe game using html css and javascript